R. A. H. Bickford-Smith: Early life

-Roandeau Albert Henry Bickford-Smith was born in Trevarno on 3 May 1859, the son of William Bickford-Smith (1827–99), member of Parliament for Truro, Cornwall.
-He graduated in law from Trinity College, Cambridge University, in 1883, and received his Masters of Arts degree in 1886.
+Roandeau Albert Henry Bickford-Smith was born in Trevarno on 3 May 1859, the son of William Bickford-Smith (1827–99), Member of Parliament for Truro, Cornwall.
+He graduated in law from Trinity College, Cambridge, in 1883, and received his Masters of Arts degree in 1886.

 Career

 Bickford-Smith became a member of the Inner Temple in 1882 and was called to the bar in 1886.

 His 1893 book, Greece under King George was translated into Greek in 1993.

 He was a fellow of the Society of Antiquaries of London.

 Family

 In 1891, Bickford-Smith married Caroline Louise Marianne Skinner (1873–1936).
 They had three children, John Allan, William Nugent Venning and Aubrey Luis.